JEdward7777/js-translation-helps-proxy/docs/LLM_HELPER.md

 # LLM Helper - TypeScript Function Interface

-Interface 3.5 provides a TypeScript function interface for making LLM calls with MCP tools automatically integrated.
-This is a programmatic API similar to Interface 4 (OpenAI API) but as a TypeScript library instead of REST endpoints.
+Interface 3.5 provides a TypeScript function interface for making LLM calls with MCP tools automatically integrated. **This interface uses the same OpenAI integration logic as Interface 4**, ensuring consistent behavior and automatic improvements.

 ## Table of Contents